 All the different players in his body and current situation, have to come together at the right time, in unison, to create one fine resounding crescendo.

-Think of a man’s orgasm as a symphony orchestra, with each instrument having to be in tune and in time , to create majestic sounds.
+Think of a man’s orgasm as a symphony orchestra, with each instrument having to be in tune and in time, to create majestic sounds.
 The conductor is responsible for bringing in each instrument and controlling the mood and the tempo.
-Any distraction will disturb the concentration of the musicians, so concentrate they do.
+Any distraction will disturb the concentration of the musicians, so concentrate they must.

 Men fake orgasm.
 When University of Kansas researchers surveyed college students, they found that 28 percent of guys had faked an orgasm with their partner.
 About one-third of those men said they’d been too drunk to orgasm, and almost half said their main reason for faking was because they wanted to go to sleep.
 If you are faking, time to come clean with yourself and partner/s.
 It will catch up with you and you’ll be called a cheater for keeping this secret.

-Another trend : men prefer porn and masturbation over partner sex.
+Another trend: Men prefer porn and masturbation over partner sex.
 They last longer as they are more relaxed, have heightened sexual arousal thus can control this embarrassing reflexive response that just needs lots of work and time to tame.
 I suggest you take the time to renegotiate sexual behaviour with a partner.
-Get honest and discuss intimacy needs, uncover relationship resentments whilst still keeping porn/masturbation as your in additional private play place.
+Get honest and discuss intimacy needs, uncover relationship resentments whilst still keeping porn/masturbation as your additional private play.

 Over the counter products are harmful not helpful.

-Medication exists for early ejaculation.
+Medication exists for managing early ejaculation.
 Together with therapy/mindfulness, a great outcome can be expected.